bitrix24/b24restdocs/api-reference/imopenlines/openlines/sessions/imopenlines-dialog-get.md

 - `entity_data_3` – external data for the chat
 - `entity_id` – external code for the chat – identifier
 - `entity_type` – external code for the chat – type
-- `extranet` – indicator of participation in the chat by an external extranet user (`true/false`)
+- `extranet` – indicator of external extranet user participation in the chat (`true/false`)
 - `id` – identifier of the chat
 - `manager_list` – list of operators
 - `message_type` – type of chat messages
-- `name` – name of the open line
+- `name` – name of the open channel
 - `owner` – identifier of the user who owns the chat
-- `type` – type of chat (group chat, call chat, open line chat, etc.)
+- `type` – type of chat (group chat, call chat, open channel chat, etc.)

 ## Error Response